babelouest/glewlwyd/README.md

 - LDAP service
 - HTTP Backend service providing Basic Authentication

+Allows users to register a new account with the possibility to confirm their e-mail address or not.
+During the registration process, the new user may be expected to register their passwords, as well as other authentication factors:
+- One-time password (TOTP/HOTP)
+- Webauthn (Yubikey, Android devices)
+- TLS Certificate

+See the [register documentation](docs/REGISTER.md) for more information on the registration features.

 Based on a plugin architecture to make it easier to add or update storing backends, authentication schemes or processus.

 Allows passwordless authentication.